 The Philosopher’s Toolkit, 2nd edition, Co-author with Julian Baggini.
 Malden, MA: Wiley-Blackwell, 2010.
 ISBN 978-1-4051-9018-3

 Philosophy: The Classic Readings.
 Co-editor with David E. Cooper (Durham University).
-Gathering selections from both western and eastern traditions, it’s the largest anthology of classic texts in philosophy yet published.
+Gathering selections from both western and eastern traditions, it’s the most comprehensive anthology of classic texts in philosophy yet published.
 Oxford: Wiley-Blackwell, 2009.
 ISBN 978-1-4051-4585-5

 The Philosopher’s Toolkit.
 Co-author with Julian Baggini.
 “This book is … an encyclopedia of philosophy.
 It should be of great use as a quick and accurate reference guide to the skill of philosophy, especially for beginners, but also for instructors … highly recommended.”
 Choice.
 Oxford: Basil Blackwell Ltd., 2003.
 ISBN 0-631-22873-X